 Subject matter is provided under a vast array of categories, including creative arts, hobbies, home and garden, sports and fitness, work and life balance, and online courses.
 Courses include such topics of interest as painting and drawing, photography, acting, vocal and instrumental instruction, computer science, foreign languages, aerobic exercise, tennis, yoga, swimming, handcrafts, hobbies, home improvements, language arts, dog obedience, and more.

 A unique program provided by the College is Pensacola State Kids’ College, which is a non-credit educational opportunity for young people ages 6–12, conducted during the summer months.
 Kids’ College is designed to give students quality instruction that is fun, interesting, and challenging.
 Subject areas include the arts and sciences, languages, computers, music and theatre, career exploration, sports, crafts and hobbies among others.

-A number of state-regulated/court-mandated courses/programs are coordinated through Continuing Education including TransParenting, Guardianship Education, Driver Improvement School, Motorcycle Safety Endorsement, and Tobacco and Consequences for Teens.
-For additional information concerning these courses/programs and others, please contact Continuing Education at 484-1797.
+A number of state-regulated and court-mandated courses and programs are coordinated through Continuing Education, including TransParenting, Guardianship Education, Driver Improvement School, Motorcycle Safety Endorsement, and Tobacco and Consequences for Teens.
+For additional information please contact Continuing Education at (850) 484-1797.